scooper540/wheel_tire_balancing/README.md

    - Try **swapping inner and outer positions** if needed
    - Repeat the process until the **X and Y magnitudes are minimized**
    - Once confirmed, **permanently attach** the weights to the correct positions on the wheel.
+   - If the wheel is balanced, the detected angle will change, meaning the imbalance has changed.

 ---